NobyDa/Script/README.md

 - [License](#license)

-> **Please note that the scripts or rewrite rules described below may require MITM to be enabled, and the generated root certificate needs to be manually installed and trusted in the system.**
+> **The scripts or rewrite rules described below may require enabling MITM.
+Additionally, the generated root certificate must be installed and trusted manually in the system.**

 ## Script Overview